dtwrub/git-novice/02-collab.md

 Replace 'vlad' with your partner's username (the one who owns the repository).

-`git clone` creates a fresh local copy of a remote repository.
+`git clone` creates a copy of a repository.

 ![After Creating Clone of Repository](fig/github-collaboration.svg)